-Approximately 52 million Americans suffer from some type of developmental disability, including autism, cerebral palsy, mental retardation, spinal cord injury, visual and hearing impairments, muscular dystrophy, depression and seizures.
-An additional 25 million Americans have severe physical impairments.
+Approximately 1 in 6 (about 18%) of Australians have a disability (about 4.4 million people)1 suffer from some type of disability, including autism, cerebral palsy, mental retardation, spinal cord injury, visual and hearing impairments, muscular dystrophy, depression and seizures.
 Many patients with disabilities receive dental treatment from experienced providers in hospitals, state-operated facilities and nursing homes.
 Others may opt for care from private practitioners in their communities.

 If you or someone you care for has a disability, clear, open communication with your dental care provider is especially important.
 When you make an appointment, be sure to discuss the patient’s particular needs with the dentist and staff.
-Before visiting the dentist’s office, the patient’s caregiver and the dental team should determine the following:
+Before visiting the dental clinic, the patient’s caregiver and the dental team should determine the following:

-- Will treatment occur in the dental office or as an outpatient experience in a hospital or dental clinic
+- Will treatment occur in the dental clinic or as an outpatient experience in a hospital

 - Does the patient require pre-medication?
-If yes, the dentist should consult with the caregiver and the patient’s physician prior to the patient’s visit to the office.
+If yes, the dentist should consult with the caregiver and the patient’s physician prior to the patient’s visit to the clinic.

-- Does the patient require special accommodation at the dental office in order to receive treatment?
-For example, a patient in a wheelchair may need to be transferred to the dental chair.
-Or, the position of the dental chair may need to be adjusted for the patient’s comfort.
+- Does the patient require special accommodation in order to receive treatment?
+For example, a patient in a wheelchair may be best treated in their own chair or if transferred to the dental chair, the position of the dental chair may need to be adjusted for the patient’s comfort.

 - What is the purpose of the dental visit?
 What specific procedures will be performed: an oral examination or professional cleaning, a filling replacement or a tooth extraction?
 Knowing what to expect will make for an easier visit.